fractaledmind/metadata/README.md

 ### `find`

 The main function is `metadata.find()`.
 It takes one required argument, `query_expression`, which can be either an `MDExpression` object or an `MDComparison` object.
 In addition to this one required argument, `metadata.find()` also has the optional argument `only_in` for you to focus the scope of your search to a particular directory tree.
 This simply needs to be a full (non-relative) path passed as a Unicode string.
 Other than that, there's nothing else to it.
 Build you query expression, pass it to `find()` and get your results as a Python list.
-Here's an example of building an expression and passing it to `find()`:
+Here's an example of building the sample expression above and passing it to `metadata.find()`:
 ```
 import metadata

+author_exp = (metadata.attributes.authors == "daniel") | (metadata.attributes.authors == "stephen")
+type_exp = (metadata.attributes.content_type == "public.audio") | (metadata.attributes.content_type == "public.video")
-comp1 = metadata.attributes.name == '*blank*'
+time_comp = metadata.attributes.content_change_date == 'one week ago'
-comp2 = metadata.attributes.user_tags != 'test?'
-comp3 = metadata.attributes.creation_date > 'today'

-exp = (comp1 & comp2) | comp3
-metadata.find(exp)
+query_expression = author_exp & type_exp & time_comp
+results = metadata.find(query_expression)
 ```
-Note that date attributes can accept human-readable date statements. `metadata` uses the `parsedatetime` library to convert human-readable dates into `datetime` objects.

 ### `list`

-In addition to `find()`, the module has `list`, which is a wrapper around the `mdls` command.
+In addition to `find()`, the `metadata` module has the `list` function, which is a wrapper around the `mdls` command.
 You simply pass it a file path and it returns a dictionary of metadata attributes and values.
-Once again, the attribute names (the dictionary keys) are simplified using the `clean_key` function seen above.
+Once again, the attribute names (the dictionary keys) are simplified using the algorithm used to convert Spotlight attributes to Pythonic names.
 ```
 import metadata